Ikea Malm Dressing Table New vanity makeup storage

 I, of course, got super-excited about this, and immediately started thinking about all the new makeup I’d “have” to buy to fill it, but Terry quickly put a stop to that by pointing out that I really don’t need two dressing tables, so unless we could find another use for it, we’d be passing it onto someone who DID need it.
 Well, we’ve given it some thought, and as we really like the simple shape, which doesn’t look terribly “dressing-table-y” without the vanity mirror, we think we’re probably going to use it as a console table in the living room.
 We’d actually planned to get one of those eventually too, so we figured it would be silly not to at least try it and see how it looks.
 Hey, I wonder if Terry would notice if I filled the drawer with makeup?

-EDITED TO ADD: In the past few weeks I’ve been absolutely inundated with questions from people wanting the direct link to the eBay auction I bought my mirror from: mine was a private sale (i.e. it was someone who bought it for themselves, and then decided to sell it, so they only had that one mirror), but I’ve done a bit of searching, and while I can’t be 100% sure it’s exactly the same mirror, I believe they bought it from here.
+EDITED TO ADD: In the past few weeks I’ve been absolutely inundated with questions from people wanting the direct link to the eBay auction I bought my mirror from: mine was a private sale (i.e. it was someone who bought it for themselves, and then decided to sell it, so I’m afraid I’m not able to provide the link, and I don’t know the name of the brand, or where they bought it.
 Any further questions about the table itself should be directed to Ikea, who I’m sure will be happy to help.